By David Joel Miller.

 Efforts to avoid negative feelings by suppressing them don’t work.
 Neither do efforts to solve your emotional pains by focusing on them, ruminating over them, constantly asking yourself why.
 Trying to avoid sadness by not feeling can render you numb and unable to feel happiness.

-Come to recognize that feelings you don’t like are likely to come and go, but they do provide you information.
+Come to recognize that feelings you don’t like are likely to come and go, but they do provide you with information.
 Feeling lonely can motivate you to seek out other human companionship.
 Learn to surf the waves of emotion in your mind rather than insisting that you shouldn’t be feeling what you’re feeling.

 This approach is sometimes called monitoring your thoughts and feelings.
 You simply note that the thought has come, and then you watch it go.
 Not wrestling with your feelings allows you to escape their grasp.